nordstream3/FOC/production/README.md

 <img src="../images/20240120_115154.jpg" width="300" style="float:left;">
 </div>

-Use a suitable manual hand saw for separating the 3 modules.
-Be careful not to damage the traces on the FREE/PILL and POWER modules in particular, as the traces here are close to the edges.

-When the modules are separated you should straighten the edges with sandpaper or a file.
+You should straighten the edges of the separated modules with sandpaper or a file.

 ## How to avoid creating solder bridges and other errors by testing throughout the Assembly Procedure
-Any error that you accidentally introduce to the board is really not a big deal, as long as you catch the error early on.
+> Any error that you accidentally introduce to the board is really not a big deal, as long as you catch the error early on.
 This is why it is very important to verify the hardware after each step in the assembly.

 Test or you will regret that you didn't!
 | -------- |